meleu/isbn13/README.md

 After running the tests you can check the coverage report in `coverage/index.html`.

-There's also a GitHub Action configured to show the code coverage of a Pull Request.
+There's also a GitHub Action configured to show the code coverage report as a comment of the Pull Requests.
+[Here's an example.](https://github.com/meleu/isbn13/pull/1#issuecomment-1654254433)

 ## CLI